denver-high-holidays-rooted-in-connection.jpg

 How many people will attend?

-These are intentionally small gatherings to support connection and participation.
+These are intentionally small gatherings to foster meaningful conversation, genuine connection, and a sense of community.

 We welcome you!